 Under the Uber Agreement, the Company and Uber agree to work together to enable seamless passenger services across their respective businesses and for customers of either company to be able to order the services of the other party via their respective applications.
-The Uber Agreement includes terms governing the software integration and data-sharing that will be necessary to enable such services across one or both businesses, regardless of the initial platform or combination of services requested by the passenger.
+The Uber Agreement includes terms governing the software integration and datasharing that will be necessary to enable such services across one or both businesses, regardless of the initial platform or combination of services requested by the passenger.
 As part of the Uber Agreement, the Company commits to continue developing its passenger air mobility services and that Uber's customers will be able to purchase the Company's air mobility services through the Uber app.
 Similarly, Uber commits to enable its customers to order the Company's services or combined services through the Uber app.
-The parties also intend to work together to enable Uber to fulfill "last mile" terrestrial ride services to and from the Company's air mobility services end points.
-The parties intend to market to their respective customers and generally the availability of the other's services.
+The parties also intend to work together to enable Uber to fulfill "last mile" terrestrial ride services.
 The Uber Agreement also includes terms regarding branding to be incorporated into the parties' respective ride-hailing applications, as well as a management process for the two parties to work together in both the development and commercialization phases contemplated by the agreement.
 The Uber Agreement further makes clear that each party retains independence in setting the prices for its own services.
 Finally, the Uber Agreement contains standard and customary intellectual property cross-licensing and intellectual property ownership terms, limitations of liability clauses, indemnification, dispute resolution, and other typical commercial terms.